 Finally, if you’re at all unsure, consider consulting a professional.
 Architects, designers, and even professional house painters may be able to give you tips and lead you in a direction that won’t let you down.

-At Apex Exteriors, we offer hundreds of shades for your roofing, siding, window, and door choices.
+At Apex Exteriors, we offer hundreds of shades for your roofing, siding, window, and door choices to spruce up your home.
 Curious about our favorite color combinations?
 Check out these palettes and then give us a call to discuss your exterior needs.

 Mustard yellow, brown, and honeysuckle white